netguru/ngrvalidator/README.md

 [![Version](https://cocoapod-badges.herokuapp.com/v/ngrvalidator/badge.png)](http://cocoadocs.org/docsets/ngrvalidator)
 ![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)

-**NGRValidator** allows to validate the data in the way you want!
-It's easy to read, centralized and complex solution to validate any objective-c model just in a few lines of code.**NGRValidator** also supports error messages customizations!
+**NGRValidator** is an Objective-C 3rd party library for iOS.
+It allows you to validate the data in the way that you want.
+It's an easy to read, centralized, and comprehensive solution to validating any Objective-C model in just a few lines of code.

 ## Why use NGRValidator?